 Taking individual courses as a nondegree student is also possible and will offer you the same range and depth of courses and rigorous standards as matriculated undergraduate students.

-Additionally, special programs in the performing and the visual arts (the Studio Semester and the Photography Program) are offered at the Metropolitan Center in New York City.
+Additionally, special programs in the performing and the visual arts (the Studio Semester and the Photography Program) are offered at the New York City location in Manhattan.